-24.1 Formation of competing applications groups
+24.1 Formation of Competing Applications Groups

-(a) Where Western Power assesses that an application is competing with other applications then Western Power will, subject to clause 16.5, manage competing applications by forming them into one or more competing applications groups and assessing a single set of works for shared assets required to meet some or all of the requirements of each competing applications group.
-To avoid doubt, where there are more than two competing applications Western Power may form all the competing applications into one competing applications groups as Western Power considers appropriate given the nature of the applications, including how the competing applications impede each other in respect of network constraints, the size of the capacity sought in each of the competing applications, and the current level of spare capacity.
+(a) Where Western Power assesses that an application is competing with other applications then Western Power will, subject to clauses 16.5 and 24.8(b), manage competing applications by forming them into one or more competing applications groups and assessing a single set of works for shared assets required to meet some or all of the requirements of each competing applications group.
+To avoid doubt, where there are more than two competing applications Western Power may form all the competing applications groups as Western Power considers appropriate given the nature of the applications, including how the competing applications impede each other in respect of network constraints, the size of the capacity sought in each of the competing applications, and the current level of spare capacity.

 - (b) An application may be sorted into more than one competing applications group where Western Power considers this appropriate given the nature of the application (for example where the application competes with certain other applications in respect of one network constraint and with certain other applications in respect of another network constraint). - (b1) Western Power will notify an applicant within 30 business days of the application if it has sorted the application into one or more competing applications groups. - (b2) Where Western Power notifies an applicant under clause 24.1(b1) that the application has been sorted into one or more competing applications groups, then the applicant may choose by notice to Western Power at any time that it does not wish to be considered in one or more of the competing applications groups.
-Western Power will accept the choice of the applicant. - (c) To the extent necessary to allow: - (i) a supplier of last resort (as defined in section 67 of the Act) to comply with its obligations under Part 5 of the Act, or - (ii) a default supplier (as defined in section 59 of the Act) to comply with its obligations under section 59 of the Act, an applicant may advise Western Power at any time that it does not wish to be considered to be included within a competing applications group, in which case it will be treated as having made an application for an applicant-specific solution and the applicant's connection application will be processed as an applicant-specific solution in accordance with clauses 19 and 20 (and the other relevant provisions) of this applications and queuing policy.
+Western Power will accept the choice of the applicant. - (c) To the extent necessary to allow: - (i) a supplier of last resort (as defined in section 67 of the Act) to comply with its obligations under Part 5 of the Act; or - (ii) a default supplier (as defined in section 59 of the Act) to comply with its obligations under section 59 of the Act, an applicant may advise Western Power at any time that it does not wish to be considered to be included within a competing applications group, in which case it will be treated as having made an application for an applicant-specific solution and the applicant's connection application will be processed as an applicant-specific solution in accordance with clauses 19 and 20 (and the other relevant provisions) of this applications and queuing policy and the applicant will be deemed to have requested a study under clause 20.3(a).